-The National Network for Peer Accountability (WITH US) was established to prevent harm and lives lost to hazing, alcohol and drug abuse, sexual assault, hate and bias, and other forms of campus-based violence among college students.
+The Center for Bystander Intervention (WITH US) was established to prevent harm and lives lost to hazing, alcohol and drug abuse, sexual assault, hate and bias, and other forms of campus-based violence among college students.
 WITH US is a national multi-issue bystander intervention research center within Cal Poly Student Affairs.

 Awards can be made only to tenured/tenure-track and full time instructional faculty in their first year or beyond at Cal Poly who intend to remain employees of Cal Poly, San Luis Obispo, in the year following the award.
 One application per person per year can be submitted.

 Interested Cal Poly faculty should submit this form and email completed proposals to firstname.lastname@example.org by Monday, June 11, 2018.
 Applicants who have submitted a strong research proposal that meets the above guidelines may be invited to a 20-minute presentation and interview with the research committee.
 Proposals will be evaluated on scientific merit, potential for external funding, and the guidelines above.
 Applicants will be notified by Tuesday, June 26, 2018.
 It is anticipated that two to five projects will be awarded for the fiscal year 2018-19, depending on the quality of proposals and the availability of funding.

 WITH US has designated $5,000 of annual seed project funding; the number of projects funded will depend on the number of qualified applicants.
 Priority will be given to projects that involve novel research, interdisciplinary collaboration including collaboration with student affairs, and student involvement or leadership.
 Funding may be used for activities including data collection, data analysis, software, writing, fieldwork, equipment, incentives (must comply with CP hospitality regulations) or personnel.
 Funds may not be used for conference travel or professional fees.
 Applicants should include a statement of how this project is related to, and supports the mission and vision of WITH US.